NNPDF/nnpdf/doc/sphinx/source/vp/scripts.rst

   where :math:`f_q` represents a suitable parameter whose default value is 0.5.
 Replicas are cut if they do not satisfy the above condition.

+* Positivity: for each positivity observable appearing in the runcard, a positivity threshold is given.
+  By default this is taken to be :math:`10^{-6}`.
+During the fit the Positivity class, implemented as part of the stopping object in n3fit, checks whether the positivity losses (which are the terms proportional to the lagrange multipliers) are below the threshold.
+This check is performed at the level of each positivity observable.
-* Positivity: during the fit positive and negative replicas are labelled with the flags :code:`POS_PASS` and :code:`POS_VETO` respectively.
-Only the former are kept.
+  If none of the positivity checks fails the replica is labelled with the flag :code:`POS_PASS`, otherwise with :code:`POS_VETO`.
+At the level of postfit only the former are kept.

 The three thresholds can be set by the user by specifying any or all of the following flags:
 :code:`--chi2-threshold`, :code:`--arclength-threshold` and :code:`--integrability-threshold`.
 In